 The 16-18 Discretionary Student Bursary is money allocated to the College by the Government, to help students from a low income household (under £21,000).
 This is a discretionary bursary and the college will assess student based on their personal circumstances.

-The bursary may be used for course related costs such as books, equipment, uniforms, essential trips and transport to college.
+The bursary may be used for course related costs such as books, equipment, uniforms and transport to college.

 19+ Learner Support Fund

-The Discretionary 19+ Learner Support Fund is money allocated to the College by the Government, to help students on a low income (under £25,000) or from low income households (under £35,000).
+The Discretionary 19+ Learner Support Fund is money allocated to the College by the Government, to help students on a low income (under £25,000) or if living with a partner with a combined low income (under £35,000).

 Advanced Learner Loan Bursary

-The Advanced Learner Loan Bursary is money allocated to the College by the Government to help students on a low income (under £25,000) or from low income households (under £35,000) who are studying at level 3 or above and have been approved for an advanced learner loan.
+The Advanced Learner Loan Bursary is money allocated to the College by the Government to help students on a low income (under £25,000) or if living with a partner with a combined low income (under £35,000) who are studying at level 3 or above and have been approved for an advanced learner loan.
 This is a discretionary bursary and the college will assess student based on their personal circumstances.

 The college offers free meals to eligible students aged 16-18.
-If you think you might be eligible please complete a 16-18 Discretionary Student Bursary application form.
+If you think you might be eligible please complete the online bursary application form.